Skip to main content

 2. Qualifying Examination: The student must pass the qualifying examination before they will be given candidate status.

-Petroleum Engineering Department Qualifying Exam (QE) Policy
+Petroleum Engineering Department Qualifying Exam (QE) Policy:

 1. Students will be asked to choose 3 out of four exams- exams are offered the week before classes start in the Spring term and Fall term (only twice a year)

-• Drilling & Completion
+• Drilling & Completion (includes Stimulation)

-• Production Engineering
+• Production Engineering (includes Artificial Lift)

-• Reservoir Engineering
+• Reservoir Engineering (includes Reservoir Principles and Characterization)

-2. Students will be asked to officially select their 3 exams and give notification by email approximately 3 months prior to the QE.
+2. Students will be asked to officially select their 3 exams and give notification by email approximately 2 months prior to the QE.

 3. Authors of the exams will provide study guide materials to all exam takers as soon as the students commit to the QE for a certain date.
-There may be review sessions scheduled by the examiners.

 4. Students must pass all 3 exams: (typically taking the QE, 2 semesters after starting the PHD Program- but no later than 3 semesters after beginning the PHD Program)